 VIOLET Art Supply Pigment Database Watercolor Acrylic Ink Pencil Color Chart Swatch

 Artist reference guide to Violet pigments in art supplies.
-Color chart swatch cards of common pigments in watercolor, acrylic paint, inks and pencils.
-Includes lightfast or fugitive information, index by pigment number code, brand, manufacturer color name, how the color appears in masstone (full strength) or diluted (with water).
-Each image displays opacity, lifting (erasing with a damp brush), and layering (glazing a second coat after the first has dried).
+Pigment ingredients classified as violet can have a wide color range from red, pink, purple to brown.
+Color chart swatch cards of common pigments in watercolor, gouache, acrylic paint, inks and pencils.
+Includes lightfast ratings from the brand (+ fugitive notes if I have conflicting test results).
+Each image shows the pigment number code (chemical color index), brand, manufacturer color name, how the color appears in masstone (full strength) or diluted (with water),opacity, lifting (erasing with a damp brush), layering (2nd coat after first has dried) and how well it the color could hold a smooth gradient in wet.

 PV3 Mixtures: